ibm-cloud-docs/discovery-data/index-overview.md

 Dates are captured in different ways depending on the file type.

 Unstructured files
-:    The best way to capture date information in unstructured data is to use a natural language processing model.
-For example, the prebuilt Entities enrichment recognizes dates and annotates them.
+:    The best way to capture date information from the body of a document with unstructured data is to use a natural language processing model enrichment.
+For example, the prebuilt Entities enrichment recognizes dates and annotates them in the `text` field (or other body fields with the `String` data type).
 In a document where the enrichment is applied, you can find dates by looking for fields that are labeled as `enriched_{fieldname}.entities.type`=`Date`.

+    Dates from metadata date fields, such as `extracted_metadata.publicationdate`, are stored in the index as dates as long as the date format matches one of the supported date data type formats.
+You can't see nested fields from the *Manage fields* page.
+And when you view a search result as JSON, date field values are displayed as String values because JSON doesn't have a Date data type.
+The JSON editor represents the Date as a String.
+However, values from date fields behave like dates.
+You can use greater than (`>`) or less than (`<`) operators with such fields in Discovery Query Language queries, for example.

 Structured files
 :    Structure files that you import, such as CSV or JSON files, might contain date fields that you want to store as date data types. {{site.data.keyword.discoveryshort}} can recognize many date formats.
 However, you might need to add a format to the list.
 For more information, see *Date format settings*.